 The EA exam questions will ask you about different topics, but they employ the same structure to do so.
 Each exam question will feature these 3 parts:

-Therefore, all EA exam questions offer 4 answer choices, and candidates are responsible to pick the best possible answer of the 4.
+Therefore, all EA exam questions offer 4 answer choices, and candidates are responsible for picking the best possible answer of the 4.

 Though all the Enrolled Agent exam questions are MCQs, they are not all written the same.
 There are a few different ways in which the EA exam sets up its multiple-choice questions.
 Specifically, the EA exam uses 3 different types of MCQ formats.